latouchek/ocpOosp/readme.md

 ### Synopsis

-A set of  playbooks to deploy OSC on top of OSP.
+A set of  playbooks to deploy OSC infra on top of OSP.
+(In progress)

 ### Requirements